sesh/ready/README.md

 - SSL connection fails when using TLS 1.0
 - Response should be a 200 (after redirects)

+### Potential / WIP

+- GraphQL introspection is not enabled
+- IPv6 is supported
+    - AAAA record exists
+    - HTTP / HTTPS responses on IPv6 / IPv4 are similar
+- DNSSEC is supported
+- DKIM is configured
+- SPF must not contain +all or ?all
+- SPF must contain "all" (otherwise it defaults to ?all)
+- DMARC contains "p=quarantine" or "p=reject"
+- DMARC / SPF configuration when there is no MX record
+- CSP should contain default-src or script-src (there's no XSS protection by default)

 ## Not in scope